oskariorg/oskari-docs/md/documentation/backend/adding-action-routes.md

 The return values are not used for anything at the moment but a good practice is to return true if something was modified and false if the preprocessor let the parameter pass as is.

-**Example for runing parameters in giving order on published map**

-You are able to give additional parameters to a published map.
-Parameters are: zoomLevel, coord, address, showGetFeatureInfo, nationalCadastralReference.

-You are able range parameters so that they are run in the order you wish by givin parameters in oskari.properies file.
-Place the parametrs to oskari.param.order property

-	 oskari.param.order=address,coord,zoomLevel,isCenterMarker,showGetFeatureInfo,nationalCadastralReference